-Management develops, implements and reports on risk management activities specific to the Service in collaboration with the sponsoring hospital/agency.
+Management develops, implements and reports on risk management activities specific to the Service in collaboration with the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS.

-- 1.0 Management reports on risk management activities to the sponsoring hospital/agency and other stakeholders, as required. - 1.1 Risk management activities specific to the Service includes: - the prevention, identification and assessment of risks - required actions to manage risks to clients, staff/volunteers, property, finances and reputation of the Service - evaluation of risk management activities - 1.2 The report on risk management activities will be in a standard format for communication to the sponsoring hospital/agency and Advisory Committee. - 2.0 Management monitors and evaluates the risk management program. - 2.1 Management ensures that actions are taken to minimize potential risks. - 2.2 Management ensures that the risk management program is effective in reducing risks to clients, staff/volunteers and the property. - 2.3 Management consults and collaborates with risk management personnel from the sponsoring hospital/agency.
+- 1.0 Management reports on risk management activities to the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and other stakeholders as required. - 1.1 Risk management activities specific to the Service include: - the prevention, identification, assessment of risks - required actions to manage risks to clients, staff/volunteers, property, finances and reputation of the Service - evaluation of risk management activities - 1.2 The report on risk management activities will be in a standard format for communication to the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and Advisory Committee. - 2.0 Management monitors and evaluates the risk management program. - 2.1 Management ensures that actions are taken to minimize potential risks. - 2.2 Management ensures that the risk management program is effective in reducing risks to clients, staff/volunteers and the property. - 2.3 Management consults and collaborates with risk management personnel from the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS.